Ninmay/dwm/README.md

 -------------
 First install st and dmenu from the suckless website.
-Set your desired font for st. (mine is *iosevka-term.ttc:style=Extended:size=15*) Once your done clone the repo and compile it the same way you would compile st and dmenu.
+Set your desired font for st. (mine is *iosevka-term.ttc:style=Extended:size=15*) Once your done, clone this repository and compile it the same way you would compile st and dmenu.
 To enable scripts:
 ```bash
 ln -s {repo path here}/scripts/bashrc ~/.bashrc
 ```